bottlerocket-os/bottlerocket-ecs-updater/README.md

 ## License

-This project is licensed under the Apache-2.0 License.
+This project is dual licensed under either the Apache-2.0 License or the MIT license, your choice.